Vontei/data-model-practice/modeling-data.md

 ## Exercise

+**#1: Stories => Models**

+> **NOTE**: For this exercise, use ERD, Class Diagrams or any hybrid thereof.
+For example, you could use a Class Diagram but use Crow's feet for relationships - it's all good!
+Very, very few fullstack developers in the industry know what the fuck the academically correct way is to write these diagrams (including most of your instructors) - but they should all be able to generate _something_ readable, and read diagrams in any style.

 You're helping build the next big real estate application.
 You and your team are all set to disrupt the market if you can successfully model your domain and release your software.

 You are handed several user stories.
 Before you get started, you decide to sit down and model out the domain to support these crazy requirements.